 2. Seek medical attention.
 A health care provider can check for injuries, discuss concerns about STIs and pregnancy, and talk with you about evidence collection, also called a PERK (Physical Evidence Recovery Kit) exam.
 A PERK exam is free and does not require a commitment to report or press charges.
 PERK exams should be completed within 5 days (the sooner the better) and are available at:

-Students also have access to medical care during regular office hours; however, PERK exams are not available through Student Health.
+Students also have access to medical care at Student Health during regular office hours; however, PERK exams are not available at Student Health.

 3. Preserve evidence.
 You don't have to make any decisions immediately, but if there is any chance you might press charges, it is important to preserve evidence: